auroraGPT-ANL/MCQ-and-SFT-code/src/README.md

 The `run_workflow.sh` script orchestrates the main workflow, which consists of several Python scripts executed in sequence:

 1. `simple_parse.py`: Converts PDF files into JSON format for processing
-2. `generate_mcqs.py`: Generates Multiple Choice Questions (MCQs) using the specified model
+2. `generate_mcqs.py`: Processes input text in parallel chunks to generate Multiple Choice Questions (MCQs)
 3. `combine_json_files.py`: Combines individual JSON files containing MCQs into a single file
 4. `generate_answers.py`: Uses specified models to generate answers for the MCQs
 5. `score_answers.py`: Evaluates the quality of generated answers using other models